neo4j-php/neo4j-php-client/README.md

 #### Running multiple queries at once

 The `runStatements` method will run all the statements at once.
-This method is an essential tool to reduce the number of database calls, especially useful when using the HTTP protocol.
+This method is an essential tool to reduce the number of database calls, especially when using the HTTP protocol.

 ```php
 use Laudis\Neo4j\Databags\Statement;